swaxi/SGTool/README.md

 ## ArcGIS Pro:
 1) Download and unzip this respository and store somewhere safe.
-2) In the ArcGIS Pro Catalogue area, go to Add toolbox and select the file **GeophysicalProcessor.pyt** in the **ArcGIS_Pro** directory in this repository.
-Double click on the new Geophysical Processing Toolbox to get the list of functions that can be run (still in Beta so limited to classical geophysical, convolution and spataial stats processing calls for now):
+2) In the ArcGIS Pro Catalogue area, go to Add toolbox and select the file **GeophysicalProcessor.pyt** in the **ArcGIS** directory in this repository.
+Double click on the new Geophysical Processing Toolbox to get the list of functions that can be run, and select  **Launch** then run **SGTool GUI**
-**--- Grav/Mag ---**
-- ReductionToPole,
-- UpwardContinuation,
-- DownwardContinuation,
-- VerticalIntegration,
-**--- Frequency ---**
-- BandPassFilter,
-- HighPassFilter,
-- LowPassFilter,
-- DirectionalButterworthBandPass,
-- RemoveRegionalTrend,
-- AutomaticGainControl,
-**--- Gradient ---**
-- AnalyticSignal,
-- TiltAngle,
-- ComputeDerivative,
-- TotalHorizontalGradient,
-**--- Spatial Stats ---**
-- SpatialStatsVariance,
-- SpatialStatsStdDev,
-- SpatialStatsSkewness,
-- SpatialStatsKurtosis,
-- SpatialStatsMin,
-- SpatialStatsMax,
-**--- Convolution ---**
-- ConvolutionMeanFilter,
-- ConvolutionMedianFilter,
-- ConvolutionGaussianFilter,
-- ConvolutionDirectionalFilter,
-- ConvolutionSunShading,

 # Inputs
 - QGIS version supports data geotiff, grd, ers and Noddy (grv & mag) grid formats plus any grid format already supported by QGIS.
 ArcGIS Pro version supports any raster format supported by ArcGIS Pro.